encukou/snake-workshop/lessons/begginers/cmdline/index.md

 C:\Users\helena
 {% endcall %}

-The second line "> cd C:\Users\helena" is a command used in Windows operating systems, which stands for "change directory".
-It changes the current directory to "C:\Users\helena".

 The current directory is usually displayed in the command line prompt, before the `$` or `>` sign.
 But it's good to know `pwd`/`cd` just in case you get lost.
 Sometimes it's displayed in a shortened form.
 And in the future, you may have to work on a computer that displays something else before the `$` sign.

 You may know something like the current directory from graphic programs where you select files: typically, the upper (or lower on Mac) part shows which directory is currently being displayed.
 The command line can also show files, but you have to ask for it.

 ## What is in the directory?